To encourage adaptive reuse and optimize the environmental performance of products and materials.

 Option 1.
 Interior reuse (2 points)Reuse or salvage interior nonstructural elements for at least 50% of the surface area.
 Hazardous materials that are remediated as a part of the project must be excluded from the calculation.

 Option 2.
 Furniture reuse (1 point)Reuse, salvage, or refurbish furniture and furnishings for at least 30% of the total furniture and furnishings cost.

 Option 3.
-Design for flexibility (1 point)Conduct an integrative planning process to increase the useful life of the project space.
+Design for flexibility (2 points)Conduct an integrative planning process to increase the useful life of the project space.
 Increase project space flexibility, ease of adaptive use, and recycling of building materials while considering differential durability and premature obsolescence over building design life and individual component service lives.
 Use at least three of the following strategies.